FluxML/Flux.jl/docs/src/training/training.md

 Flux.thaw!(opt_state)
 ```

-!!! compat "Flux ≤ 0.14"
-    The earlier "implicit" equivalent was to pass to `gradient` an object referencing only
-    part of the model, such as `Flux.params(bimodel.layers.enc)`.

 While `adjust!` and `freeze!`/`thaw!` make temporary modifications to the optimiser state,
 permanently removing some fields of a new layer type from training is usually done
 when defining the layer, by calling for example [`@layer`](@ref Flux.@layer)` NewLayer trainable=(weight,)`.

-## Implicit or Explicit?

-Flux used to handle gradients, training, and optimisation rules quite differently.
-The new style described above is called "explicit" by Zygote, and the old style "implicit".
-Flux 0.13 and 0.14 are the transitional versions which support both.

-The blue-green boxes above describe the changes.
-For more details on training in the implicit style, see [Flux 0.13.6 documentation](https://fluxml.ai/Flux.jl/v0.13.6/training/training/).

-For details about the two gradient modes, see [Zygote's documentation](https://fluxml.ai/Zygote.jl/dev/#Explicit-and-Implicit-Parameters-1).